 In accordance with the Medicrime Convention, and following the entry into force of the revised TPA on 1 January 2019, Swissmedic became the national single point of contact (SPOC) under Art.
 69 para.
 4 of the new legislation.

 Swissmedic has been developing and fulfilling the role of SPOC for many years.
 The revised legislation now puts this role on a legal footing.
-Collaboration with the points of contact at the Directorate General of Customs, Federal Office of Police (fedpol) and other stakeholders is being established on an ongoing basis.
+Collaboration with the points of contact at the Directorate FOCBS, Federal Office of Police (fedpol) and other stakeholders is being established on an ongoing basis.

 In addition to its national duties, Swissmedic’s role as SPOC extends to international cooperation in prevention and other administrative activities, such as exchanging reports on specific cases and working in various international committees and working groups.

 The international committees (include link to other page listing organisations) have set up, and are continuously updating, networks of international contacts (lists of European and global SPOCs).
 This facilitates rapid communication when dangerous counterfeits or other forms of trafficking come to light.

 As Switzerland’s SPOC for illegal medicinal products, Swissmedic is responsible for ensuring access to international information about counterfeits and other illicit products.
 Swissmedic receives reports on illegal products from international authorities, reviews them and initiates corrective action as necessary or passes them on to the competent units.

 Swissmedic was instrumental in helping set up the European Know-X product database, access to which is restricted to authorities’ points of contact.